 Germans From Russia projects.Several members of the historical society joined the local Sutton group who formed a Sutton Chapter of the Germans from Russia organization in Lincoln.
-The local groups first project was to promote a new state historical sign recognizing Sutton as the first settlement of Germans from Russia in Nebraska.
+The local group's first project was to install a new state historical sign recognizing Sutton as the first settlement of Germans from Russia in Nebraska.
 This was a project begun by Jim Griess.

 4th Grade Interest